mdonkers/dotfiles/debian_install.md

     /usr/local/share/idea-IU-<version>

 Install the desktop shortcut by starting IntelliJ and from the _Configure_ menu select _Create Desktop Entry_.
+This will put a `.desktop` entry in `~/.local/share/spplications/`.
 Install global deskop shortcuts to the following location:

     /usr/share/applications/